Intranet-Development-Team/Intranet/README.md

 Upon first login, `firstlogin.txt` will be created after user changing their password.
 Then, `birthday.txt` and `electives.txt` are created after user setting their birthday and elective subjects.

 Files like `notifications.txt` will be created by the system with its first push notification.
 Directories like `Drafts`, `Logins`, `Mails` are alike.

+After starting the operation of Intranet, you should not delete any user as it may cause the system to throw `UnknownUsernameException` while reading content.
 ### Storage
 Most preset `.txt` files storing the content of Intranet can be initially empty.
 Exceptions are `pfp.txt` and `password.txt` in user directories.
 Making them empty may result in error.
 ### Frontend